MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/3_data_analysis.md

 - Built proficiency in technical documentation and process standardization
 - Strengthened skills in providing technical guidance and mentorship to team members

+### Ramon Colmenares

+#### Contributions

+- Analyze and read the project to catch up
+- Identify where I can contribute
+- Starting building the website

+#### Challenges

+- Understand the code and the datasets for the code analysis

+#### Progress

+- First draft of the website, with charts using the code of the notebooks and plotly